TestMasters LSAT Course offerings in Berryville, Arkansas

 TestMasters Instructors are made accessible to students outside of their regularly schedules classes.
 Students can contact our Academic Assistance department to get any questions answered by an expert instructor.

 When can I make up a scheduled diagnostic exam for a Berryville TestMasters course?

 Students can easily make-up a diagnostic exam by administering the test at home in a quiet location.
 It is recommended that students take the practice tests under timed conditions.
 They can then score their test online and view their score reports in the Online Resource Center.
 If there is another location that is convenient for a student, they may also print an audit pass to attend the diagnostic on a different date, at a different location.

 Does TestMasters advocate prepping for the LSAT before attending the first class?

 Definitely not.
 Previewing the coursebook or attempting to do LSAT problems in the coursebook before attending the corresponding lesson is counterproductive for a number of reasons.
 In each lesson your instructor will introduce and discuss at length important concepts, strategies, and techniques for doing the LSAT problems in the coursebook.
 Students who attempt to do LSAT problems without the benefit of this information often develop bad habits and must spend precious time and energy breaking these habits before they are able to apply the proper techniques.
 In addition, our method of teaching involves challenging students with new material in class.
 This critical element of the course is lost if you have already worked through the material on your own.

 Does TestMasters offer tutoring in Berryville?

-Do I have to complete my payments before attending the first Berryville TestMasters LSAT class?
+Do I have to complete my payments before attending the first meeting of a Berryville TestMasters LSAT class?

 Students can pay $100 in order to hold a spot in the TestMasters LSAT preparation course.
 After they have made the deposit, students can pay down the balance of their tuition in any number of installments.
 The entire LSAT course tuition must be paid in full no later than 7 days prior to the first class meeting.